lynetteduran/ruby-lightning-talks/gist.md

 Finally, we'll add a route for our Tagged action

 ```
-get "tagged", to: "posts#tagged", as: "tagged"
+get "tagged", to: "users#tagged", as: "tagged"
 end
 ```